splatas/workshop-jboss-eap-on-openshift/monitoring/README.md

             - @Timed
             - @Counted

-        Just with those resources you can see metrics of those endpoints, generated easily.
+        Just with those resources you can see metrics of your endpoints, generated easily.
 When you start to consume those endpoints, the metrics are available on [Metrics Endpoint](http://quarkus-metrics-eap-demo-sergio.apps.cluster-58b1.dynamic.opentlc.com/q/metrics)

         ![quarkus-app-getsongs-metrics-image.png](../images/quarkus-app-getsongs-metrics-image.png)